cran/ncdfCF/README.md

 Package `ncdfCF` is in the early phases of development.
-It supports reading of groups, variables, dimensions, user-defined data types, attributes and data from netCDF resources in “classic” and “netcdf4” formats.
+It supports reading of groups, variables, dimensions, user-defined data types, attributes and data from netCDF resources in “classic” and “netcdf4” formats; and can write single data variables back to a netCDF file.
 From the CF Metadata Conventions it supports identification of dimension axes, interpretation of the “time” dimension, name resolution when using groups, reading of “bounds” information, parametric vertical coordinates, auxiliary coordinate variables, labels, and grid mapping information.